Part I: Employment Practices and Minimum Requirements for Participating Growers

-- If paying by the piece, Participating Growers will pay Qualifying Workers for all tomatoes picked, using a 32 pound bucket for calculation for round “gas green” tomatoes, or the appropriate standard weight and container for other types of tomatoes, if different.
+- If paying by the piece, Participating Growers will pay Qualifying Workers for all agricultural products harvested, such as by using a 32 pound bucket for calculation for round “gas green” tomatoes, or the appropriate standard weight and container for other types of agricultural products, if different.

 - All compensable hours shall be recorded, and Participating Growers will keep accurate hours through a system (time clock punch, card swipe or other method) in which Qualifying Workers control their time cards or other time registration device used by the Participating Grower.

 - Participating Growers will hire Qualifying Workers as employees.

 - Participating Growers will pay wages and benefits directly to Qualifying Workers.

 - Participating Growers, without cost to the Qualifying Workers, will provide Qualifying Workers with protective equipment adequate for its intended purpose, including shade to avoid danger from excessive heat, and provide training on company time on the use of such equipment.

 - Participating Growers will take all necessary steps to avoid endangering the safety of Qualifying Workers including, but not limited to:

 - Permitting individual Qualifying Workers who feel threatened or in danger for their health or safety to cease working (without pay) without consequences or retaliation.
 Participating Growers will clearly and unequivocally educate Qualifying Workers that in the event a Qualifying Worker feels threatened or in danger for his or her health or safety, he or she has the right to cease working without consequences or retaliation; and